 On October 23, 2006, ETP issued a total of \$800,000 aggregate principal amount of Senior Notes comprised of \$400,000 of 6.125% Senior Notes due 2017 (the "2017 Notes") and \$400,000 of 6.625% Senior Notes due 2036 (the "2036 Notes" and together with the 2017 Notes, the "Notes").
-The Partnership used the proceeds of approximately \$791,000 (net of bond discounts of \$2,612 and financing costs of \$6,050) from the issuance of the Notes to repay borrowings and accrued interest outstanding under the ETP Revolving Credit Facility, to pay expenses associated with the offering and for general partnership purposes.
-Interest on the notes is due semiannually.
-The Partnership may redeem some or all of the Notes at any time, or from time to time, pursuant to the terms of the Indenture.
-All of the Partnership's obligations under the Notes are fully and unconditionally guaranteed by ETC OLP and Titan and substantially all of their present and future wholly-owned subsidiaries.
-These notes have been registered under the Securities Act pursuant to our S-3 Registration Statement which provides for the sale of a combination of units and debt totaling \$1,500,000.
+ETP used the net proceeds of approximately \$791,000 (net of bond discounts of \$2,612 and financing costs of \$6,050) from the issuance of the Notes to repay borrowings and accrued interest outstanding under the ETP Revolving Credit Facility, to pay expenses associated with the offering and for general partnership purposes.
+Interest on the notes will be due semiannually.
+ETP may redeem some or all of the Notes at any time, or from time to time, pursuant to the terms of the indenture.
+All of ETP's obligations under the Notes are fully and unconditionally guaranteed by ETC OLP and Titan and substantially all of their present and future wholly-owned subsidiaries.
+These notes have been registered under the Securities Act pursuant to ETP's S-3 Registration Statement which provides for the sale of a combination of units and debt totaling \$1,500,000.